nlamirault/bento/README.md

         $ vagrant box add nlamirault/jessie-8.2

-* Using a bento box in a Vagrantfile:
+* Using a box in a Vagrantfile:

 ```ruby
 Vagrant.configure("2") do |config|